Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_root/about.md

 ---
 layout: page
-title: About Us
+title: About Digital Mercenaries
 description: >-
   Learn more about our commitment to delivering tactical technical solutions

-version: 0.0.1
+version: 0.0.2
 author: Digital-Mercenaries
 license: All Rights Reserved